 - Go to the Transfers tab

-If you don't see the Request Manual Payout button, your donations may still be in the processing window.
+If you don't see the Request Transfer button, your donations may still be in the processing window.
 Check back once the 3-day processing period has passed.
 If the button still doesn't appear after that, Contact Us with your fundraiser link and we'll take a look.

 You must wait 24 hours after a previous manual transfer is approved before submitting another one.